ShiftLeftSecurity/scan-docs/docs/getting-started/README.md

 - For Linux, first [install](https://docs.docker.com/engine/install/) and then complete these [post-install](https://docs.docker.com/engine/install/linux-postinstall/) steps.

 !!!
 Tip
-    Scan works quite well with [podman](https://podman.io/) in rootless mode on both Linux and on Windows with WSL2.
+    Scan works quite well with [podman](https://podman.io/) in both root and rootless mode on both Linux and on Windows with WSL2.

 ### Your first scan

 === "Linux and Mac"
-    Invoking the `scan` command *detects* the language automatically and proceeds with a scan Easy one-liner command.
+    Invoking the `scan` command *detects* the language automatically and proceeds with a scan.
+    <br>Easy one-liner command for some casual testing (Assuming this is fine for you)
     ```bash
     sh <(curl https://slscan.sh)
     ```